mindsphere/vfc-examples/createCustomEndpoint/readme.md

 ![image](./setup_selectAssetToRead.png)
 4. Save the flow

-:cloud: :heavy_check_mark: You're ready to access the service via the URL shown in the *HTTP IN* node
+:cloud: :heavy_check_mark: You're ready to access the service via the URL shown in the *HTTP IN* node - enjoy!